HiEST/scorsa/README.md

 - NODES is a list of nodes containing the sockets assigned to the job.
 Each node is a list of unique socket identifiers.
 E.g. `[ [SOCKET, SOCKET], [SOCKET, SOCKET], ...  ]`.
+- REUSED is a boolean that is set to `false` when the nodes for the job are created from scracth, and `true` when the nodes already existed and have been reused.

 ## Maintainers